fazanham/Ground-Extraction-From-Point-Cloud/README.md

 # Ground-Extraction-From-Point-Cloud
 This is a software for finely removing non-ground points from point clouds.
 The software consists of two major steps:

-1) Coarse Removal: The program coarsely filters out non-ground points in the point cloud using morphological operation.
+1) Coarse Removal: The program coarsely filters out non-ground points in the point cloud using a morphological operation.
 Although this step removes almost all of the non-ground points, it also ends up removing some of the ground points.

 2) Refinement: To compensate for the removed ground points we triangulate the coarse approximation from step 1.
-The program then iteratively examines the points in the original cloud to check if they are ground points.
-If the point is a ground point and does not exist in the coarse approximation, it is added to it.
+The program then iteratively examines the points in the original cloud to check if they can be characterized as ground points in a given TIN.
+If the point is determined to be a ground point and does not exist in the TIN, it is added to it.

 # Installation
 The project requires a few open-source libraries.